Chuanbo/my_patrol_sim/README.md

   3 run 'roslaunch my_patrol_sim patrol_multi_robot.launch' in a new terminal; <br />
   4 start the Python script 'my_monitor.py' (in 'scripts/my_monitor' folder) to control the simulation.

-To configure parameters, use the scripy 'initialize_sim.py'.
+To configure parameters, use the script 'initialize_sim.py'.

 The results are stored in 'scripts/my_monitor/results' folder.